lisdis19/COMS4170/README.md

 ```

 **4. Open in your browser**
-- It should show you
+- It should show you:
 ```
 * Running on http://127.0.0.1:5000
 ```